Arlo Guthrie Alice's Restaurant

 Cash has the captive audience lapping up these songs, and it’s a compelling performance – songs like the execution countdown of ’25 Minutes To Go’ are riveting.
 But with Cash’s limited vocal style and these simple country songs, At Folsom Prison is an event more than a record that stands up to repeated listening.
 There are highlights like Cash’s sensitive vocal performance on ‘Long Black Veil’ and June Carter’s harmony vocals on the lively ‘Jackson’.

 At Folsom Prison is a terrific document of a masterful live performer, and it’s something that every music fan should hear.
-But it’s not an album that I need to have in my collection.
+But it’s not an album I need to have in my collection.

 Arlo Guthrie